bonomani/devmon/docs/TEMPLATES.md

 3. The **input data**: a string with **one or more source OID(s)** which sould be enclosed in {}.

 Notes:
-- In the context of transforms, it's preferable to use the terms `repeater/non-repeater` rather than `branch/leaf`
 - The **primary OID**, typically **source OID1**, is the first `repeater` source OID found from left to right
 - The **target OID** has the **same indexes** as the **primary OID**
 - Mixing repeater and non-repeater type result in a repeater type OID.